-This year’s Made for Space conference may have been centered on materials for use in Solar System exploration, but the topic of nuclear fusion wasn’t a million miles away.
+This year’s Made for Space conference may have been centered on materials for use in Solar System exploration, but the topic of fusion energy wasn’t a million miles away.

 Heather Lewtas, CCFE’s Joining and Advanced Manufacturing (JAM) Programme Manager, had the chance to foster connections between the two areas of research after delivering a key talk focusing on component performance in both industries.

-The talk, ‘Pushing the limits of component performance in nuclear fusion and space’, was delivered at the two-day event at the Manufacturing Technology Centre near Coventry.
+The talk, ‘Pushing the limits of component performance in fusion energy and space’, was delivered at the two-day event at the Manufacturing Technology Centre near Coventry.

 The conference was geared towards focusing on opportunities and challenges for manufacturing within the space sector and featured a range of presentations, workshops and networking sessions.